 On this page

 If you have a business in the Netherlands, you are legally obliged to keep records and to retain them for at least 7 years.
 You must keep data related to immovable property for at least 10 years.
+If you supply electronic services, broadcasting or telecommunications services, you must also keep the data for 10 years.
 The obligation also applies when your business ceases trading within the specified period.

 Obligation to keep records